 Step 2.
 Installing VirtualBox on Ubuntu 18.04 LTS.

-First, run the commands below to add VirtualBox repository key:
+First, run the commands below to add the VirtualBox repository key:

 Next, we need to download and import the Oracle GPG public key to the Ubuntu system with the following command: